thtro/cwac-locpoll/README.markdown

 				msg="Invalid broadcast received!";
 			}

+In the case where you get an error message via `EXTRA_ERROR`, there will also be an extra named `EXTRA_LASTKNOWN`, containing the results of `getLastKnownLocation()` for your selected provider.
+This may be `null` &mdash; if not, it will be a `Location` object.

 Dependencies
 ------------
 This project has no dependencies.

 Version
 -------
-This is version 0.1 of this module, meaning it is exceptionally new.
+This is version 0.2 of this module, meaning it is less new than before.

 Demo
 ----